smikhalevski/racehorse/README.md

 EventBus.getDefault().register(ActivityPlugin().also { enable() })
 ```

-3. Start the activity, for example to open settings app and navigate user to the notification settings:
+3. Start a new activity.
+For example, here's how to open Settings app and navigate user to the notification settings:

 ```ts
 import { activityManager, Intent } from 'racehorse';